Pak Army violates ceasefire along LoC in Poonch

-Jammu: Pakistani troops violated the ceasefire by resorting to firing on forward posts along the Line of Control (LoC) in Jammu and Kashmir’s Poonch district Thursday, officials said.
+JAMMU: Pakistani troops violated the ceasefire by resorting to firing on forward posts along the Line of Control (LoC) in Poonch district on Thursday, officials said.

-The Pakistani Army resorted small arms firing in Kerni forward areas in the district at 5.50 am, they said.

-The Army also retaliated effectively, they said, adding that there was no loss of life or injury to any one.
-(PTI)
+The Pakistani Army resorted to small arms firing in Kerni forward areas in the district at 5.50 AM, they said.
+The Army also retaliated effectively, they said, adding that there was no loss of life or injury to anyone.
+2018 witnessed the highest number of ceasefire violations and cross-border firing incidents from Pakistan both at International border and LoC.
+Around 1,435 cases of cross-border firing were reported from January to July 2018 alone.

 Your email address will not be published.
 Required fields are marked *